jjj11x/stc_rpncalc/README.md

 - Pin 15 of the STC microcontroller is RX to the microcontroller (green wire in the picture).
 - Pin 16 is TX from the microcontroller (purple wire in the picture).

 You must "cross over" TX/RX going between the microcontroller and the USB dongle (i.e. RX on the microcontroller goes to TX on the USB dongle, and TX on the microcontroller goes to RX on the USB dongle).
 You must also connect ground to the dongle.
-A good point ot use is either pin 1 of U1, or the header P1.
+A good point to use is either pin 1 of U1, or the header P1.

 Be careful when working on the calculator.
 The 7550 voltage regulator used has no short circuit protection.
 It does have a very low quiescent current and low dropout voltage though, and you must match the low dropout voltage if replacing the regulator.
 If you do end up damaging the regulator (like I did), a good replacement is the Microchip MCP1700-5002E/TO.
 In the picture, I have removed the 7550, shorted pins 2 and 3, and added a capacitor between pin 1 and pins 2/3.
 I am powering the calculator externally, instead of with batteries.